 - Update terminals and technology

 The way patients pay has evolved beyond cash or check.
 Some patients may prefer to use a particular credit card, mobile wallets, or an HSA card.
-It’s important to be able to quickly and easily accept every kind of payment for your patients.
+It’s important to be able to quickly and easily accept every kind of payment.

-Accepting many different payment methods can increase your cash flow and provide a better experience.
+According to a statistic by Fundera, 80% of consumers prefer to pay with a debit or credit card instead of cash.
+Accepting many different payment methods can increase your cash flow as well as help retain and acquire new patients.
 Whether patients want to use an HSA card or a credit card, encouraging payment at the time of services can help you get paid faster.
 If you use online billing, an online payment gateway for patients streamlines the entire payment process.
 You won’t have to wait for a check to arrive in the mail.

 Offer Online Payment Options